Warrulan: Death

 In the middle of September 1855, Warrulan fell ill.
 He was tended by the Birmingham surgeon Edwin Chesshire, with Hodgkin visiting to confer on treatment, but died at Birmingham of pneumonia on 23 October 1855.
 He was buried at what is now known as Warstone Lane Cemetery in Birmingham, then reserved for members of the Church of England, in an unmarked public grave, on 27 October.

 An obituary, with contributions from Warrulan's friends, and from Richard Routh, his head teacher at Sibford, was published in Aborigines' Friend and the Colonial Intelligencer, the journal of the Aborigines' Protection Society.
 It noted his Christian beliefs and his wishes to introduce his new faith to his family in Australia, to which he had expressed a desire to return.

 Warrulan's father Tenberry, an older brother, and various uncles and cousins closely predeceased him.
 News of their deaths arrived during his final illness, and was kept from him by his friends.

+Commemoration

+In around 2023, a brass marker was erected near the site of Warrulan's grave.
+On 7 October 2023, Mark Koolmatrie, an elder of the Ngarrindjeri people, visited Warstone Lane Cemetery to perform a traditional ceremony "to take Warrulan's spirit back home to the Murray River".